aothmane-control/OpenTrainer/README.md

 - Android device with Bluetooth LE support
 - Android 8.0 (API 26) or higher
-- Wahoo Kickr Core trainer or compatible device
+- Wahoo Kickr Core trainer or compatible smart trainer
+- **Internet connection only needed for map tile downloads** (optional, only when using map view)
+- All training data stays on your device - no cloud sync, no external servers

 ## Bluetooth Services Supported